 In 1821, Mexico gained its independence from Spain and by 1836, Mission Santa Clara was controlled by civil commissioners whose duty was to administer the “return of the land to the native population.”
 Three years later, the Mexican governor commenced issuing expansive land grants to a few of the remaining Ohlone Indians whom he favored.
 Many of the new landowners use their ranchos for grazing cattle.

 The American frontier had worked its way westward to California in the 1840s and the land that once belonged to Mexico became the 31st state in the union.
 An influx of new settlers headed west, many drawn to California by the Gold Rush of 1849 and the promise of incredible wealth.
 When this failed to materialize, many of the 49ers recognized a new possibility of agricultural wealth offered by the fertile Santa Clara Valley.

-The economy of the Mission City was based primarily in agriculture and manufacturing.
+The economy of Mission City was based primarily on agriculture and manufacturing.
 Wampach Tannery, established in 1849, was one of the city’s first businesses.
 In 1866, it changed hands, bought by capitalist Jacob Eberhard.
-In addition to providing employment, Eberhard Tannery produced high quality leather products that were in demand across the nation and as far away as Europe.
+In addition to providing employment, Eberhard Tannery produced high-quality leather products that were in demand across the nation and as far away as Europe.
 The facility was demolished in 1953.